sholafalana/JounalApp/README.md

 Login Page

-The User will the be presented with the Login Page, where they are required to authenticate themselves using Google Login The Journal app utilizes the FirebaseUI Auth for a seamless experience.
+The User will the be displayed the Login Page, where they are required to authenticate thier account using Google Login.
+The Journal application utilizes the FirebaseUI Auth for a seamless experience.

-Lists the entries made by the user.
-One can delete or modify any diary entry.
+Lists the entries are made by the user ,which can be deleted or modified any diary entry.
 The application can be downloaded at https://github.com/sholafalana/JounalApp/blob/master/app-debug-1.apk